hantash07/learning-notes/Kotlin/01-kotlin-basics-types.md

 ```

 #### String
 Strings are immutable.
-Once you initialize a string, you can't change its value or assign a new value to it.
+Once you initialised a string, you can't change its value or assign a new value to it.
 All operations that transform strings return their results in a new String object, leaving the original string unchanged:
 ```
 val str = "abcd"
 println(str.uppercase()) // Create and print a new String object